 Even Vietnam doesn’t recognize any foreign license but take it easy you will be ok.
 More details are at this link.

 On our trips, you ride about five hours per day on average.
 It means you still get insured about 19 hours per day while not riding the bike with just a normal travel insurance policy.

 15. What gift should I bring with me?

-Useful objects or typical items from your country are best gifts.
-For example, a torch, a knife, or sewing kit – simple, but quality.
+Useful objects or typical items from your country are the best gifts.
+For example, a torch, a knife, or a sewing kit – simple, but quality.
 We redistribute medicines and photos.